OyeBI-01/targeted-case-RAG-System/README.md

 Vector Store: Uses Pinecone for efficient text retrieval.
 Conversational Retrieval: Allows users to ask questions about the content of the PDFs.
 Evaluation Logging: Records evaluation results for the retrieval and generation components.

+# Live Application
+The application is deployed and live at Streamlit Live URL.
+You can access it to interact with the application and see it in action To access the live application, click this: https://targeted-case-rag-system-q765qkqqlu3evgpfs4mxej.streamlit.app/